digitalplayer-steemit/laravel-5-boilerplate/README.md

 ```
 php artisan october:install
 ```

+For the first question type "yes" to proceed with installation and follow the instructions on screen proceeding with default values until database.
-Follow the instructions on screen, on database question complete with metrondb name, proceed with default values except application url which should correspond to your local copy then proceed, as you can see on screen "Seeded Backend" the database is fully populated.
+On database question complete with metrondb name, proceed with default values except application url which should correspond to the machine paths, as you can see on screen "Seeded Backend" the database is fully populated and you can pass to the next step.